 Google Keep offers an easy to navigate interface.
 We get notes, left menu, sort, search, and an “add a new note” button at the bottom.
 The mobile app also offers a dark theme that follows the phone’s theme, but you can manually enable it in the settings menu.

 OneNote mobile comes with lists of notebooks, sections, and pages.
-The sticky notes (mobile only) and the search option are alongside the notebooks.
 The app also comes with a dark theme, which follows the mobile theme, but you can change it in the settings.

 Google Keep mobile and desktop versions offer the same functionalities.
 OneNote mobile, on the contrary, does not come with the assistant, password protection, dictate, and some rich editing tools such as inserting tables and headings.

 Related: Slite vs. Notion

 Regarding sharing and collaboration, I would say Google Keep is the winner.
 Google Keep web and mobile apps come with the same sharing features, whereas OneNote does not.
 With Keep, you can add people to collaborate, send a copy of the note via other apps, and convert and edit notes in Google Docs.